-Several step-wise classifiers have also been used for product categorization.
-Shen et al. (2012) use simple classifiers (e.g., naive Bayes and k-nearest neighbors) in the first step, then an SVM to assign a product to a leaf node in the second step.
-Das et al. (2016) explore the use of gradient boosted trees [Friedman, 2000] and convolutional neural networks in each of three steps.
-However, they only evaluated the accuracy of their approach at the top two levels of a product taxonomy (a simpler problem because of the smaller number of categories at the top levels), and did not provide the accuracy at the leaf nodes.
-Cevahir and Murakami (2016) use deep belief networks (DBNs; Hinton et al. [2006]) and k-nearest neighbors (KNNs) in a two-step approach.
-Because the number of models grows exponentially with the number of steps, a large number of models makes it impractical to deploy their approach in a real-world production setting.
+Several stepwise classifiers have also been used for product categorization.
+Shen et al. [2012] use simple classifiers (e.g., naive Bayes and KNN) in the first step, then an SVM to assign a product to a leaf node in the second step.
+Das et al. [2016] explore the use of gradient boosted trees [Friedman 2000] and convolutional neural networks in each of three steps.
+However, they only evaluated the accuracy of their approach at the top two levels of a product taxonomy (a simpler problem because of the smaller number of categories at the top levels) and did not provide the accuracy at the leaf nodes.
+Cevahir and Murakami [2016] use deep belief networks (DBNs; Hinton et al. [2006]) and KNN in a two-step approach.
+Because the number of models grows exponentially with the number of steps, a large number of models are trained (72) even though only two steps are involved.
+This large number of models makes it impractical to deploy their approach in a real-world production setting.
 They also use a single-step approach (termed CUDeep) consisting of one DBN and one KNN, and found that it is competitive against the 72-model, two-step approach.
 With only two models, their single-step approach trains faster and is feasible for real-world deployment.
-In our experiments in Section 4, we compare our machine translation (MT) approaches against CUDeep.
+In our experiments in Section 4, we compare our MT approaches against CUDeep.

 All of these classification systems assign a product into an existing leaf node (which is equivalent to a unique existing root-to-leaf path).
-Unlike them, our machine translation approach is able to create both existing root-to-leaf paths and novel non-existing paths for a product, thereby presenting a richer representation of a product to both downstream business operations and customerfacing applications.
+Unlike them, our MT approach is able to create both existing root-to-leaf paths and novel non-existing paths for a product, thereby presenting a richer representation of a product to both downstream business operations and customer-facing applications.
 In addition, our MT approach outperforms classification algorithms in terms predictive accuracy (results in Section 4).